idkman2021/Rimworld-TPatches/README.md

 **Loading order** - load as low as possible, just above the performance mods.

 ## Compatibility
-- If you use designation categories setting, load TPatches after Niilo's QOL mod.
 - Should be compatible with everything if you load it as low as possible.